Karanpatel-15/Karanpatel-15/README.md

 - I am specializing in Software Engineering and minoring in Business.

 ### Get In Touch:
-- :email: **Email:** You can reachout to me by sending me a email inbox.kpatel@gmail.com.
+- :email: **Email:** You can reach out to me by sending me a email inbox.kpatel@gmail.com.
 - 🤵 **LinkedIn:** If you would like to learn more about me you can connect with we on my [LinkedIn](https://www.linkedin.com/in/karanpatel1501/).

 ## 💯Repo Ranking and Briefing